Starting your search for the perfect role

 Agency talent taster programmes

-Some advertising agencies are offering taster programmes for new talent such as workshops, crash courses, work experience or apprenticeships to create opportunities for students and school leavers from all backgrounds.
+Some advertising agencies are offering taster programmes for new talent such as workshops, crash courses, work experience to create opportunities for students and school leavers from all backgrounds.
 Some of these programmes are specifically targeted at students from diverse backgrounds to enrich the industry.

 IPA Members' Job Board

 See the latest job opportunities at IPA member agencies.
+Very occasionally, there may be an entry level role or apprenticeship.

 ERIC

 The ERIC app is worth downloading if you are Gen Z and interested in any of the creative industries' roles.
 They regularly ‘drop’ opportunities and are a great source of profiles of those industries/case studies of fresh entrants.
+The IPA regularly produces mini blogs about the industry.

 The Dots

 A professional network for people in the advertising industry.
+They occasionally publish roles for new starters or internships

 Common People